 of a complaint.
 My data consist of complaints and rebuttals collected from recorded group meetings within therapeutic communities for the treatment of people recovering from drug misuse.
 Data are in Italian with English translation.

-This paper is closed access until 18 months after the date of publication.
+This paper is closed access until 20th December 2019.

 The research leading to these results has received funding from the People Programme (Marie Curie Actions) of the European’s Union Seventh Framework Programme (FP7/2007-2013) under REA grant agreement no 626893.